TechnicJelle/WesleyChess/README.md

 # wesley-chess
-A very simple chess Android app without any rules or restricions.
+A very simple chess Android app without any rules or restrictions.

 Useful for when you want to try different rulesets.